brandon1024/swe-senior-design/README.md

 This project relies on PostgreSQL, so you will need to ensure you have it installed.
 If you don't, here are some links to get you started:
 - [Download PostgreSQL](https://www.postgresql.org/download/)

+Using the PG Admin tool, you can create a new database named `before_i_go_dev`.
+You will also need to create a new user named `root` with password `password`.

 Although it isn't necessarily required, JetBrains DataGrip is a very useful tool for managing the database users and schemas.
 Once you have DataGrip installed, create a new connection with the following parameters:
 - Connection Name: swe-senior-design (note: this name is irrelevant)
 - Hostname: 127.0.0.1